aridjayarecipes/cutesrecipes.web.app/content/post/1922-step-by-step-guide-to-make-speedy-tripolitan-meat-pie.md

 1. Make ready 1 tsp salt

 They are popular in Australia and New Zealand, Canada, Europe and the United Kingdom, Ghana, Nigeria, South Africa, and Zimbabwe.
-I am french canadian and meat pie has been a family tradition for years, made by my Memere&#39;s, but is a long lost art as we have.
-Go retro with the Hairy Bikers&#39; Corned beef pie, spoil yourself with a luxurious steak and ale pie, or Nothing warms you up like a rich pie, loaded with meat, vegetables and gravy.
+I am french canadian and meat pie has been a family tradition for years, made by my Memere's, but is a long lost art as we have.
+Go retro with the Hairy Bikers' Corned beef pie, spoil yourself with a luxurious steak and ale pie, or Nothing warms you up like a rich pie, loaded with meat, vegetables and gravy.
 Authentic recipe for Kefalonia meat pie with puff pastry and half-half lamb and pork.

 <!--inarticleads2-->